Adil-Bee200/financial-sentiment-agent/README.md

 On the read side, a FastAPI backend serves the data and a React dashboard lets you explore sentiment gauges, charts, recent articles, and pipeline status for each ticker.

-**What it does, end to end:**
+**Pipeline flow:**

-1. Fetches financial news from NewsAPI on a daily schedule
+1. Fetch financial news from NewsAPI (48h window, general + per-ticker queries)
-2. Filters articles to tracked tickers using keyword confidence scoring
+2. Dedupe by URL and filter to tracked tickers with keyword confidence scoring (≥ 0.90)
-3. Sends high-priority articles to OpenAI for sentiment and summaries
+3. Rank by priority and send top articles to OpenAI (`gpt-5-mini`) under a **daily budget of 80 LLM calls** (production)
-4. Stores results and rolls up daily sentiment by analysis day (US Eastern)
+4. Store summaries, sentiment scores (−1…+1), and roll up daily sentiment by analysis day (US Eastern)
-5. Fires alerts on rolling sentiment thresholds and volume spikes
+5. Evaluate rolling sentiment and volume-spike rules; notify via optional Discord webhooks
-6. Exposes everything through a read-only API and React dashboard
+6. Serve everything through a read-only REST API and React dashboard

-**Default tracked tickers:** NVDA, AAPL, MSFT, GOOGL, AMZN, META, TSLA, JPM, BAC, GS

-**Stack at a glance:** Python pipeline · FastAPI · PostgreSQL (Neon) · GitHub Actions · React · Vite · Tailwind
+**Tracked tickers:** NVDA · AAPL · MSFT · GOOGL · AMZN · META · TSLA · JPM · BAC · GS

 ---